iainsouttar/iainsouttar.github.io/index.md

 1. D. Crisan, P. Dobson, B. Goddard, M. Ottobre, and I. Souttar, Poisson equations with locally-lipschitz coefficients and uniform in time averaging for stochastic differential equations via strong exponential stability, 2022.
 Available as [arXiv preprint](https://arxiv.org/abs/2204.02679). _Submitted_.
 2. B.D.
 Goddard, M. Ottobre, K. Painter, and I. Souttar.
 On the study of slow–fast dynamics, when the fast process has multiple invariant measures, 2023.
-Available as presented in [Royal societies proceedings A](https://royalsocietypublishing.org/doi/10.1098/rspa.2023.0322). _Published_.
+Available in [Royal societies proceedings A](https://royalsocietypublishing.org/doi/10.1098/rspa.2023.0322). _Published_.

 # Academic Side interests
 I am more generally interested in the philosophy of science, and the interplay between science and decision making.
 This has led myself and Joe Colvin, a former PhD colleague of mine, to record some discussions with a number of experts in mathematical modelling, see [here](https://www.youtube.com/channel/UC1hDp_1BRhkcDOJuNzKXZ1A) for these.
 I very occassionally blog, and you can see a list (I use this term loosely) below.